This post is sponsored by Village Harvest. All thoughts and opinions are my own 🙂

 I love winter.
 I know I’m in the minority, but when it snows I say “bust out the snow gear and let’s go play!”
 One of the many reasons why I love winter besides snow are all the wonderful winter vegetables in season.
 Squash is a great source of vitamins and can be absolutely delicious when cooked right.
 Butternut Squash Risotto is a classic Italian rice and cheese dish made with Arborio rice that originated anciently in northern Italy and is still grown there today.

 Arborio rice is a medium grain white rice that cooks up tender and sticky.
+It originated in northern Italy and is still grown there today.
 Village Harvest Arborio rice is “superfino” grade ~ the highest quality available on the market.
-I created two different risotto recipes using Village Harvest Arborio rice and they were both fantastic.
-I’d highly recommend you give it a try.
-Click here for a special deal on your next purchase!
+I ended up created two different risotto recipes using Village Harvest Arborio rice and they were both fantastic.

 I found that Village Harvest Arborio Rice made the foundation for a perfectly cooked, creamy risotto.
 Turns out it’s harvested in Northern Italy where the climate is cool and the soil is marshy, the perfect environment for growing great tasting rice.
 Arborio rice grains slowly and evenly release starch while absorbing liquids (like broth) to create the warm, creamy comfort food known as Italian risotto.
 Add in the creamy texture of cooked squash and parmesan cheese, and you have comfort food that deserves a place next to spaghetti and meatballs in the halls of comfort food fame.